nabeelvalley/docs/src/content/docs/data-science-with-python/python-basics.md

 ---
 published: true
 title: Python Basics
-subtitle: General information on using Python for Data Science and Machine Learning
+description: General information on using Python for Data Science and Machine Learning
 ---

 ## Python Basics